sulochanaparlapalli/ama-and-sessions/python.md

 # Python Basics: Data Types, Operators, and Control Flow

-Python is a high-level, interpreted, and easy-to-learn programming language created by €entity⃂["people","Guido van Rossum","Python creator"]⃁.
-It is widely used in web development, data analysis, automation, artificial intelligence, and scientific computing.
+Python is a high-level, interpreted, and easy-to-learn programming language created by Guido van Rossum.
+It is widely used in web development, automation, data analysis, artificial intelligence, and scientific computing.

 ## Why Learn Python?